P1CKLES/SharpBox/README.md

 Example:

 ```
-SharpBox.exe -f "C:\Users\LegendaryJasonJF\Documents\management-docs" -t "DROPBOX-OATH-ACCESS-TOKEN-HERE"
+SharpBox.exe -f "C:\Users\LegendaryJasonJF\Documents\management-docs" -t "DROPBOX-OATH-ACCESS-TOKEN-HERE" -o "C:\Users\Public\Archive.zip"

-SharpBox.exe -f "C:\Users\Meatball\Documents\rip-docs" -t "DROPBOX-OATH-ACCESS-TOKEN-HERE" -c "Cab"
+SharpBox.exe -f "C:\Users\Meatball\Documents\rip-doc.txt" -t "DROPBOX-OATH-ACCESS-TOKEN-HERE" -o "C:Users\Meatball\Desktop\rip.zip"
 ```

-SharpBox can Cab or Zip a folder of items.
-Zip is the default compression method.
-Cabbing tends to compress into smaller files than zip, but has a maximum limit of 2GB.
+SharpBox can Zip a single file or folder of items.
 The compressed file is then encrypted with a randomly generated password and uploaded to Dropbox.
 The password is output to the console.
 Copy the password and use with the "password" argument when decrypting.

 ```
-SharpBox 1.0.0
+SharpBox 1.1.0
-Copyright c  2018 Pickles
+Copyright c  2021 Pickles
 Usage: SharpBox <options>

-      -f, --path                   Required. path to the folder you wish to
+      -f, --path                   Required. path to the file or folder you wish to
                                    compress the contents of

       -o, --OutFile                Name of the compressed file